 2. Rashtrapati Bhawan

 The official residence of the president of India, the building is worth watching.
-Dominated by European architecture you can pick trace of Mughal and Hindu architecture superficially, this building is open to visitors on Friday, Saturday, and Sunday.
+Dominated by European architecture you can pick traces of Mughal and Hindu architecture superficially, this building is open to visitors on Friday, Saturday, and Sunday.
 The Mughal Garden of Rashtrapati Bhawan is worth watching and its beauty is at its peak during the winter season.
 The garden is open to the public from February to March every year.

 Closest metro station- Central Secretariat (Yellow Line)